markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Enable Audit Logs for all APIs that are related to data storage.
 - [ ] Review the IAM permissions for any role that allows for data access.
-- [ ] Review the Identity-Aware Pro y settings for each resource.
+- [ ] Review the Identity-Aware Proxy settings for each resource.
 - [ ] Create a Data Loss Prevention job.

 **[⬆ Back to Top](#table-of-contents)**